 The food is upscale, but the prices aren’t.
 With a seasonal menu that often changes, you’ll want to visit Texas Bistro at Park View often to enjoy all it has to offer.
 With dishes such as shrimp and grits and a tostada tower that combines smashed black beans, scrambled eggs, pico, pepper jack cheese, roasted jalapeno cream sauce, sour cream, and pickled onions, you’ll understand why it’s imperative to visit often.

-11. Gristmill River Restaurant
+11. Gristmill River Restaurant & Bar

 12. The River House

 Offering a taste of southern Texas cooking, The River House is a great place for families and friends to meet and enjoy a throwback to the days when people gathered for Sunday dinner and shared great food and conversation.
-Using locally sourced ingredients, the kitchen staff creates outstanding dishes, such as a farm pasta, combining pasta with mushrooms, tomato, peppers, shallots, corn, garlic, and spinach with a lemon cream sauce parmesan.
+Using locally sourced ingredients, the kitchen staff creates outstanding dishes, such as Italian farm pasta, combining pasta with mushrooms, tomato, peppers, shallots, corn, garlic, and spinach with a lemon cream sauce parmesan.
 Another dish may take you back to dinner at Grandma’s as you enjoy chicken-fried chicken, served with garlic mashed potatoes, sauteed green bean medley, and a duck fat cream gravy.

 13. Naegelin’s Bakery